What is Elastic search?

 Introduction to Elastic search

-Elastic search is a modern, open-source search and analytics engine built on Apache Lucene version 2.0.
+Elastic search is a modern, open-source search and analytics engine built on Apache Lucene, the powerful open-source search library.
 Elastic search has become one of the most popular search engines and has been accessible since its release in 2010.

 An Elastic search as a NoSQL database developed in Java, allowing you to quickly search, store and analyze large volumes of data (structured, unstructured, textual, and numerical) and give back responses at a very high speed.